AIDecisions/sql-challenge/README.md

 The information is stored on flat CSV files.
 They are located on the data folder.
 The files were uploaded onto a database with the following schema:
 ![Pewlett Hackard ERD](./QuickDBD-export.png)

-The queries to answer the questions can be found on [Answers](./EmployeeSQL/Answers.sql)
+The queries to answer the questions can be found on [Answers](./EmployeeSQL/Answers.sql).

+To create the tables on the database, [employees_db](./EmployeeSQL/employees_db.sql) script was used.

 The results from the questions can be found on the [EmployeeSQL](./EmployeeSQL/) directory.